 Interview Round | 50 marks |

-The NABARD Grade A Prelims exam will carry a total of 200 marks for 200 objective-type questions.
+The NABARD Grade A Prelims exam will carry 200 objective-type questions each of 1 marks.
 The score acquired in this exam will be considered on the final merit list.
 The duration of the exam is 2 hours.

 Candidates will need to score the minimum qualifying marks in this exam to move forward to the next phase of the selection process.